Vault retention FAQ

 No. If you create retention rules with Vault, a G Suite administrator should disable email and chat auto-deletion in the Google Admin console.

-- If one email in a thread is retained, the entire thread is also retained.
+- If any message in a conversation is being retained by a retention rule, the entire conversation is also retained.

 - Search results show only one email per thread.
 To view the entire thread, click the message.